qsyao/cuda_spatial_deform/README.md

 - Doing Spation_Defrom by doing calculates on coordinates, all transformations get combined before they are applied to the image
 - Implement map_coordinates by linear interpolation.
 - Unit test pass when over 99% pixels has L1_loss < 1e-3.
+- Flexible with coordinates, users can fetch them from CUDA and do cubic interpolation at CPU by scipy.map_coordinates(order = 3)

 ## Speed Test
 Test on 3D image , shape = [48, 240, 240]